 Our school field trips are designed to enable active learning to take place.
-Visits are `hands-on’ and fun, with creative learning ideas incorporate; to provide a really stimulating and memorable experience for the students.
-Our ranger led sessions are fully risk assessed and resourced, linking to the National Curriculum.
+Visits are `hands-on’ and fun, with creative learning ideas incorporated, providing a really stimulating and memorable experience for the students.
+Our ranger led sessions are fully risk assessed and resourced, linking learning to the National Curriculum.

 Take a half day, full day or more than one day (if you are staying at our residential centre Warren Barn) depending on the school’s / group’s requirements.
-More about Warren Barn Residential Centre.
+Find out more about Warren Barn Residential Centre.

-The Trust manages sites with a variety of habitats including: woodland, seashore, farmland, grassland, and streams.
+The Trust manages sites with a variety of habitats including: woodland, seashore, farmland, grassland and streams.
 There are four main sites for group visits: Berry Head National Nature Reserve, Cockington Country Park, Goodrington Sands and Occombe Farm.
-However there are other sites that can be used with in the Bay and we would be happy to chat with you about your requirements.
-See the all the places we care for.
+There are also other sites that can be used within the Bay and we would be happy to chat with you about your requirements.
+See all the places we care for.

-Occombe Farm is home to the Trust’s farming activities.
+Occombe Farm is home to the Trust’s farming activities, cookery school, farm shop and farm park and play.
 There is a 2km nature trail which is a Site of Special Scientific Interest.
 Explore the different habitats and learn about the plants and animals that live there.

 Sessions provide a fantastic opportunity to enhance your students’ classroom-based learning and include:

-*Field to Fork: Discover the farm and farm garden, learn about healthy eating including pick and cook in our cookery school
+- Field to Fork: Discover Occombe and learn about: our animals and farm garden, healthy eating, including picking produce from our garden, and cooking in our cookery school;

 Torbay’s marine world is a hidden jewel.
 There are 16 marine sites of national importance, including Saltern Cove; designated as an underwater Local Nature Reserve and the only local underwater Site of Special Scientific Interest.
 At Goodrington Sands our ranger led activities include:

-*Coastal Geography: Explore the geopark by looking at the rocks of Torbay and how erosion affects the coastline, exploring impact on towns
+- Coastal Geography: Explore the geopark by looking at the rocks of Torbay and how climate change is affecting our coastline and coastal towns;

-*Seashore Habitats: Spend the day exploring the sandy shore for worms and shells and rocky shore for a habitat comparison
+- Seashore Habitats: Spend the day exploring the sandy shore for worms and shells and rocky shore for a habitat comparison.
+With an option to learn more about marine plastics.

 Cockington has so much to offer visiting groups.
 With a rich heritage and natural history, sessions cover a range of topics with many habitats to explore- woodland, arboretum, meadow, stream; helping to bring your teaching to life!